viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

 Let’s say you have a machine in Viam with a sensor and an actuator, like a webcam and a lamp plugged into a smart outlet.
 You want the machine to monitor the video feed, in this case, turning on the lamp when a person is detected.

+And while you could run this logic from a laptop, a cloud server, or a web app, running it on the device itself ensures it works reliably and in real time, even without internet connectivity or external dependencies.

-To do that, you'll write a control module that checks sensor data and triggers actions automatically.
+To do this, you'll write a control module that checks sensor data and triggers actions automatically.
 For example, in the [automatic plant watering workshop](https://codelabs.viam.com/guide/workshop-plant-watering/index.html), the control module is the brains behind the real-world robot that orchestrates activities between sensors and actuators.

 ![control logic workflow for plant watering](assets/wateringController.png)